dhruvrajvanshi/hades-lang/README.md

 ```

 ## Traits
-Hades has a trait system similar to Rust. traits allow us to define operations on generic
+Hades has a trait system similar to Rust (We don't have assosicated types yet but they'll come soon). traits allow us to define operations on generic
 type parameters.
 This has the advantage of better error messages than C++ while still
 being more powerful than simpler systems like Java interfaces.